Entire home

 About this property

 It's almost unbelievable.
-The river and beach are about a five minute walk out your door.
+The river and usually a beach are about a five minute walk out your door.
 Kayaks at the river.
 Three doubles and six singles.
-Side by sides, take you to the Wind Caves and Chicken Corner.
-Three to four hours for $195.
+Side by side, six seater, take you to the Wind Caves and Chicken Corner.
+Three to four hours for $250.
+Less than half what they cost in town.
 There are unlimited hikes from the property and many more near by.

 There is so much wildlife it's hard to keep track of.
-In addition to the hundred or so birds, squirrels, and chipmunks that come to eat each day, there's the man himself, Kobae.
-Kobae is the 185 pound security tortoise that lives here and when he's not hanging out on the porch, or chowing down on romaine, he'll be looking for someone to go hiking with.
-With evening the front porch comes alive.
-Ringtail, skunk, fox, and raccoon all eat nightly either on or just off the front porch.
-You're welcome to hang out at the fire pit or sit in gravity chairs and view the night sky but many a guest has spent their evening watching all the critters that come to the porch.
+In addition to the hundred or so birds, squirrels, and chipmunks that come to eat each day at the lodge, there's the man himself, Kobae.
+Kobae is the 210 pound security tortoise that lives at the lodge and when he's not hanging out on the porch, or chowing down on romaine, he'll be looking for someone to go hiking with.
+Pets allowed: dogs less than 20 lbs per pet (limit one pet total).
+With evening the lodge front porch comes alive.
+Some combination of ringtail, skunk, fox, and raccoon nightly show up for dinner.
+At the hogan you're welcome to hang out at the fire pit or sit in gravity chairs and view the night sky.
 For kids especially it's an incredible experience.

 Now, having said all that, it’s quiet, off the grid, and you want to get away, that’s here too.
-Some folks just sit on the porch and unwind, enjoying the landscape, watching the rafts and kayaks come down the river or finding a spot around the property to just sit and read.
+Some folks just sit on the deck and unwind, enjoying the landscape, wildlife, or reading.
 There’s no shortage of those spots.
 I’ve spent many a morning hiking out to a different place each day and reading.

-Whatever you want to do, all you have to do is walk out the door.
+Whatever you want to do, you don't have to go anywhere, all you have to do is walk out the door.
 That’s special.

 See you soon,